willkg/mozcloud-misc/README.md

 It prints out all the services it checked and whether there were accounts and properties of the account.

-## Maintenance
+### Maintenance

-The `solarwinds_users.csv` file is built manually by copying and pasting from the ui.
+The `data/solarwinds_users.csv` file is built manually by copying and pasting from the ui.
 It sucks.
 We don't have to do it often because we don't create new accounts very often (if ever).

-The `deadmanssnitch_users.csv` file is also built manually by copying and pasting from the ui.
+The `data/deadmanssnitch_users.csv` file is also built manually by copying and pasting from the ui.
 It's not bad--takes about 10 minutes.
 We don't often add new accounts, so this is largely static.